sizhky/plotlib2/README.md

 ```

-    The autoreload extension is already loaded.
-To reload it, use:
-      %reload_ext autoreload

 ## Call any sns/matplotlib plot throught the `plot` function
 Use the function itself as a kwarg with the parameters to be plotted as a tuple